Frederick II, Holy Roman Emperor: Conflict with Innocent IV and the Council of Lyons

+Conspiracy, crisis and setbacks

-In 1246 Innocent allegedly set in motion a plot to kill Frederick and Enzo, with the support of the pope's brother-in-law Orlando de Rossi, another friend of Frederick.
-The assassination of Frederick would be the signal for a general uprising against imperial rule across Italy.
+In 1246, Innocent allegedly set in motion a plot to kill Frederick and Enzo with the support of the pope's brother-in-law Orlando de Rossi, a friend of the emperor.
+The assassination of Frederick would be the signal for a general uprising against Imperial rule across Italy.
 However, while the emperor was staying in Grosseto, the plotters were unmasked by Riccardo Sanseverino, Count of Caserta, after one of their number, Giovanni da Presenzano, betrayed them.
-The chief conspirators were some of the Emperor’s closest friends and officials.
-Among them was the former Imperial vicar of Tuscany, Pandolfo Fasanella, Jacobo di Morra—son of Frederick's long-serving minister Henry of Morra, Ruggero de Amicis—a justiciar and ambassador of the emperor, Teobaldo di Francesco—imperial podestà of Parma, and the hitherto loyal Andrew of Cicala, one of Frederick's chief lieutenants in the Kingdom of Sicily.
+The chief conspirators were some of the emperor's closest friends and officials.
 Frederick dealt ruthlessly with the plot.
 His lieutenants hunted down the conspirators, destroying their strongholds of Cilento, Sala Consilina, and Altavilla where they had found refuge.
 The last of the conspirators held out against Frederick's forces in the castle of Capaccio for most of the summer of 1246 but were forced to surrender for lack of water.
-Hundreds of the conspirators were captured, including Teobaldo di Francesco and Tommaso Sanseverino, Count of Marsico.
+Hundreds of the conspirators were captured.
 They were blinded, mutilated, and burnt alive or hanged, and their families were imprisoned or sold into slavery.
 Much of the holdings of Sanseverino family along with those of other conspirators were seized by the crown.
-The conspiracy had been utterly crushed and the Sicilian crown had enlarged its already sizable domain.
-An attempt to invade the Kingdom of Sicily, under the command of Cardinal Ranieri, was halted at Spello by Marino of Eboli, Imperial Vicar of Spoleto.
+The conspiracy had been utterly crushed, and the Sicilian crown had enlarged its already sizable domain.
+An attempt to invade the Kingdom of Sicily under the command of Cardinal Ranieri was halted at Spello by Marino of Eboli, Imperial Vicar of Spoleto.
 For his fidelity in unmasking the plot, Frederick betrothed his illegitimate daughter Violante (leg.
 1248) to Riccardo Sanseverino.

-Despite the papal-backed conspiracy against his life, Frederick was now an even more powerful autocrat in the Regno and his grip on central Italy and much of Lombardy remained strong.
-However, the conspiracy was a personal blow to the Emperor, leaving him deeply suspicious of his subordinates and he increasingly relied on his sons.
-Enzo was already his father's chief representative in Lombardy while Frederick of Antioch was appointed Imperial vicar of Tuscany.
+Despite the papal-backed conspiracy against his life, Frederick was now an even more powerful autocrat in the Regno, and his grip on central Italy and much of Lombardy remained strong.
+However, the conspiracy was a personal blow to the emperor, leaving him deeply suspicious of his subordinates, and he increasingly relied on his sons.
+Enzo was already his father's chief representative in Lombardy while Frederick of Antioch was appointed Imperial Vicar of Tuscany.